Telephone +44 (0) 1865 315 678 | trip-enquiry@atg-oxford.com

 45-minute drive to Florence where we visit some of the city’s most celebrated frescoes.
 Evening presentation: ‘Subjects and sponsors – overview’.

 This magnificent city built on the banks of the Arno was the cradle of Renaissance of the arts in Italy under the aegis of the powerful ruling Medici family.
-Now, the world’s foremost ‘Art City’ with museums and art galleries galore, most notably the Uffizi.
+Now, the world’s foremost ‘Art City’ with museums and art galleries galore.
 The Duomo (cathedral) and numerous churches across the city also house outstanding art and architecture.
 Together with its elegant shops and restaurants this is one of the most fascinating cities to visit in Europe.

 We drive to the Abbey of Monte Oliveto Maggiore to see the Signorelli-frescoed cloister, then continue to delightful, crag-top Orvieto with its great cathedral and frescoes by Fra Angelico, Gozzoli and Signorelli.
 Overnight in Orvieto.